qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Furthermore, by wrapping tools into a common framework, **data processing pipelines are streamlined**: with QIIME 2, you'll be able to re-write what was once a collection of scripts in different coding languages, calling different executables and re-formatting data inputs and outputs in most intermediate steps, into one (or a few) simple bash scripts.

 Finally, QIIME 2 is **open-sourced and specifically designed for experienced researchers to contribute and expand the reach of their work.**
-QIIME 2 is really just a collection of wrappers called :ref:`plugins <../plugins>`, which can be written for any software, package, or other installable executables.
+QIIME 2 is really just a collection of wrappers called :doc:`plugins <../plugins/index>`, which can be written for any software, package, or other installable executables.
 Writing a QIIME 2 plugin for a method that you develop instantly makes it accessible and usable by thousands of users.

 Pro-tips for power users